prowestgis/upp-wg/interop.md

 ##### Parameters

-Registration MUST be passed in as a JSON-encoded service registration record.
+Registration MUST be passed in as a [UPP Microservice Registration Records](interop/mimetypes/vnd.upp.microservice-registration.json).
 Most of the parameters of the `service registration` record have a direct correspondence to the values returned by the registered services endpoint.

 | Name | Type | Description |
 | - | - | -